cadop/dhart/BUILD.md

 1. cd to build/Python and run `pip install .`

-### Using Visual Studio
+## Using Visual Studio

 1. Open Microsoft Visual Studio 2019.
 After seeing the splash/welcome screen, please click the button that reads Open a local folder.

 1. When the Browse window appears, navigate to the folder (the repository that you had cloned) on your local machine.
 Then, navigate to `src/`.
 Click the Select folder button to confirm.

-1. You may see a banner that asks to generate or configure the cmake project.
-Click generate.
+1. You should see a banner that asks to generate or configure the cmake project.
+Click generate. **NOTE**: If you do not see this banner, double click on the `CMakeLists.txt` text file.
+If you still do not see the banner, add a blank space in the file and save (ctrl+s), which should trigger it again, generating the cmake.

 1. If the Solution Explorer view is not already open, you may open by navigating to View > Solution Explorer, or alternatively, you can also use the Ctrl + Alt + L shortcut to reveal Solution Explorer.
 Here, you can examine the sources imported by Visual Studio.